hbctraining/DGE_workshop_salmon_online/lessons/01a_RNAseq_processing_workflow.md

 _**Cluster growth**_: The DNA fragments in the cDNA library are denatured and hybridized to the glass flow cell through means of adapters.
 Each fragment is then massively and clonally amplified, forming clusters of double-stranded DNA.
 This step is necessary to ensure that the sequencing signal will be strong enough to be detected unambiguously for each base of each fragment.

+* **Number of clusters ~= Number of reads**

-_**Sequencing:**_ The sequencing of the fragment ends is based on fluorophore labelled dNTPs with reversible terminator elements that will become incorporated and excited by a laser one at a time.
-Base calling algorithms determine the sequence of each cluster based on signal intensity levels.
+_**Sequencing:**_ The sequencing of the fragment ends is based on fluorophore labelled dNTPs with reversible terminator elements.
+Each cycle, a base is incorporated and excited by a laser one at a time.
+Base calling algorithms determine the sequence of bases of each cluster based on signal intensity levels.

+* **Number of sequencing cycles = Length of reads**

 <p align="center">
 <img src="../img/illumina_sequencing_process.png" width="600">